band-unfolding/bandup/README.md

       * An appropriate way of acknowledging the use of BandUP in your publications would be, for instance, adding a sentence like
-                "The unfolding has been performed using the BandUP code" , followed by the citation to our papers.
+                "The unfolding has been performed using the BandUP code", followed by the citation to our papers.

 <!-- ============================================================================= -->
 #### Tips:
 --------------------------------------------------------------------------------------
     * BandUP accepts some optional command line arguments and flags.
-To know them, run the code with the flag '-help'.
+To find out more about them, run the code with the flag '-help'.
-    * Since the plotting tool has a lot of different options, I've given it a GUI: utils/post_unfolding/plot/plotting_tool_GUI/BandUP_plot_GUI.pyw You'll find a symlink to it (bandup_plot) in the BandUP_bin folder.
+    * Since the plotting tool has a lot of different options, I've given it a GUI: utils/post_unfolding/plot/plotting_tool_GUI/BandUP_plot_GUI.pyw You'll find a symlink to it (bandup_plot) in the BandUP_bin directory.
       * The GUI requires that you have PyQt4 in you python install.
       * If you move the BandUP_plot_GUI.pyw file, move the BandUP_plot_GUI.ui too.
     * It might be handy to include the directory BandUP_bin in your PATH.
-By doing so, you'll be able to use BandUP in whataver folder you're working at.
+By doing so, you'll be able to use BandUP in whataver directory you're working at.

 <!-- ============================================================================= -->